theQRL/documentation/docs/Use/Wallet/Offline/verify-offline-wallet.md

 ### **Verify the Offline Wallet PGP signed shasum file**

-- Download the PGP signed shasum file for this release from the [QRL security repo](https://github.com/theQRL/security/tree/master/offline-wallet-generator)
+- Download the PGP signed shasum file for the release from the [QRL security repo](https://github.com/theQRL/security/tree/master/offline-wallet-generator)
 - Check the PGP signature of the shasum hashes file:

 ```